worldline/vuejs-training/docs/tooling/README.md

 ::: tip

-Basic commands and instructions are listed in the README.md generated at the root of the project
+After a build, you can quickly test the resulting app with `npm run preview`.
+Other basic commands and instructions are listed in the README.md generated at the root of the project.

 :::